safespring/docs/content/storage/tips-n-tricks.md

 support for it, and not all S3 clients do.

-S3 Browser looks like this if you view a bucket with versioning enabled and press the Versios panel:
+S3 Browser looks like this if you view a bucket with versioning enabled and press the Versions panel:

 ![S3browser](/images/S3browser+versions.png)